 So how can you continue to effectively develop your people without putting a heavy dent in your budget?
 One extremely powerful approach is through coaching.
 By developing a coaching culture within your organisation, you enable people to come up with their own solutions, developing their skills and knowledge without having to send them on a paid-for training course every time.
 Coaching can also help make sure L&D budgets are being spent in the most relevant and effective way possible, because it identifies specific development needs.
 Ultimately it creates a more self-reliant workforce, which frees up more time for managers to focus on other things.
 Be sure to download our guide to coaching your sales team.

-Mike Davies, L&D Consultant at Thales Learning & Development, summarises it well:
+Doug Chapman, L&D Consultant at Thales Learning & Development, summarises it well:

 “By enabling a proper two-way dialogue between managers and staff, coaching does three things,” he says.
 “It raises awareness in individuals, it enables them to make choices by giving them options, and it prompts them to take responsibility for their own development.
 It also helps identify true training needs, which means organisations don’t have to take such a ‘broad brush’ approach to L&D.”